spapanik/yamk/README.md

 Changelog is kept [here](https://github.com/spapanik/yamk/blob/main/CHANGELOG.md).

 ## Usage
 `yamk`'s behaviour is defined in a toml file.
 The expected name is `make.toml`, but you can specify a different file if you want.
+Specifying a name `<name.toml>` will also parse all the `.toml` files in the directory named `<name.toml>.d`.

 `yamk` can be invoked by using the command `yamk`, which is also aliased to `yam`. `yamk` follows the GNU recommendations for command line interfaces, and offers:
 *  -h/--help                  show this help message and exit